Jonas-hamburg/Jonas-hamburg/README.md

-### Hi there, I'm Jonas.
+### Hi there, I'm Jonas 👋

 ## I'm a Student
-- 🌱 I'm currently learning everything
+- 🌱 I'm currently learning Computer science / Software engineering
 - 🧙‍♂️ Gladly solve the Rubik's Cube or other problems
+- ⚡Hobbies: Kitesurfing, Snowboarding, play guitar and more

 ### Languages and Tools:
 <div>